Program-O/Program-O/README.md

 ## System Requirements

 Program O requires PHP version 5.3.0 or higher to function.
-This is, to our knowledge, the only "hard" requirement in place.
-The script has been tested with various server software, including Apache 1.3 and IIS on Windows Millenia machines, with MySQL server versions of 5.0 and above.
+It also requires the following PHP extensions:

+- PDO (as well as at least one PDO driver)
+- cURL (for the admin page)

+While not strictly _required_, the following PHP extensions are strongly suggested:

+- mbString
+- Zip

 ## Configuration

 Program O supports the creation of multiple chatbots.
 The individual bots are configured from the admin area.
-Bot specific variables are stored in the database.
-Configuration of Program O itself is done in `/config/global_config.php`
+Bot specific settings and variables are stored in the database.
+Configuration of Program O itself is stored in `/config/global_config.php`.

 ## Using the bot